beinson360-sys/vbs-Prank-Virus-Harmless-/README.md

 This is a prank "fake" virus in vbs script kit that has a lot of funny Prank virusses in it!
 (I will not be responsable for any damage caused)

+Look at my Website: https://sites.google.com/view/randmsite/startseite (Its German but you can use the translator in your browser lol)

 1: Taskkill.vbs / Makes your taskbar disappear (Press Ctrl + Alt + Delete and go to Restart or Logoff to bring it back again)

 2: Lock.vbs / Locks your computer